dangarfield/beds-hackathon-2017/scenarios.md

 - You've heard about a new technology that you feel might help with your project & are keen to give it a try.
 - You've got a number of RFID chips - your plan is to give these to the customers at the start of the cruise - get them to wear them during the entire cruise - then use them to automatically get the logging system to register if they are on-board or not by scanning the chip as they disembark & return.
 - Convert your logging system to use these RFID chips.
 You'll need to keep the old 'manual' entry system tough, just in case!
+- Your status board is unchanged, but the list of disembarked customers should now include the id from the RFID chip.

 [Top](#top)

 ## <a name="scenario-5"></a>Scenario 5 - Battleships!

 Being the captain of a cruise ship can (at times) be very stressful.
 There is much to do, plan & manage.
-But, there is also time for a little rest & relaxation.
+But, there is also some time for a little rest & relaxation.

 At these times all our captains choose a nice game of... what else - Battleships (https://en.wikipedia.org/wiki/Battleship_(game))!